How to Create Suspense in Any Genre: Essential Techniques & Elements

 Red Herrings

 Red herrings are false clues that mislead readers, making them anticipate outcomes that do not happen.
 They are particularly effective in mystery or detective stories where solving a puzzle is central to the plot.
-By leading readers down the wrong path, the writer can build a surprising and satisfying twist when the true facts are revealed.
+By leading readers down the wrong path, the writer can build a surprising and satisfying twist when the facts are revealed.
 Red herrings not only add depth to the narrative but also play a crucial role in keeping the reader guessing, thus maintaining suspense and interest throughout the story.

 Cliffhangers